Who We Are

 Chief Financial Officer

-Since joining the Alberta Cancer Foundation as Chief Financial Officer in 2022, Deb leads the overall financial strategy of the organization and oversees a team focused on delivering financial services, budget management and planning, facilities and operations, as well as information technology.
-Previous to her role at the Alberta Cancer Foundation, Deb was with Alberta Health Services for over 10 years where she led their financial strategy as vice president of finance from 2010 to 2014.
-In late 2014, she moved into the role of vice president of corporate services and chief financial officer, leading and overseeing a provincial team of employees in financial services, budgeting, planning and performance, facilities services, contracting procurement and supply, and as information technology.
+Prior to her role at the Alberta Cancer Foundation, Deb was with Alberta Health Services for over 10 years where she led their financial strategy as vice president of finance from 2010 to 2014.
+In late 2014, she moved into the role of vice president of corporate services and chief financial officer, leading and overseeing a provincial team of employees in financial services, budgeting, planning and performance, facilities services, contracting procurement and supply, and information technology.
 In the spring of 2020, Deb joined the Edmonton Public Library in the role of executive director of shared services and chief financial officer.
 Before moving to Alberta, Deb was with the Saskatoon Health Region from 1994 to 2010 where she held the role of vice president of finance and administration and before that, director of finance.

-In Deb’s free time, she is heavily involved as a leader in sports as Director of Sherwood Park Major Lacrosse as well as in her role as Director for Hockey Edmonton’s Junior Oilers Program.
-If you can’t find her volunteering her time in those areas, you will find her and her husband Dick at the rink cheering on their daughter Cassidy at her hockey games representing the University of British Columbia Thunderbirds on the ice.
+In Deb’s free time, she is heavily involved as a leader in sports, serving as director for Hockey Edmonton’s Junior Oilers Program.
+If you can’t find her volunteering her time, you will find her and her husband Dick at the rink cheering on their daughter Cassidy at her hockey games representing the University of British Columbia Thunderbirds on the ice.